hanscappelle/zerong-webapp/README.md

 `firebase deploy -m "commit message" --only hosting`

+## Adding material

+Execute `ng add @angular/material` and answer questions.
+Pick a default theme or create your own.

+Add some components, see https://material.angular.io/components/categories

 ## Development server

 Run `ng serve` for a dev server.
 Navigate to `http://localhost:4200/`.
 The application will automatically reload if you change any of the source files.